alelavelli/rust-fullstack-web-application/README.md

 `AuthService` is responsible to manage the current session interacting with the browser's local storage.

-Its constructor method requires the storage location name to use for storing and reading informations and the app context.
+Its constructor method requires the storage location name to use for storing and reading information and the app context.

 It provides three methods: